papermoonio/kluster.ai-docs/kluster-docs/getting-started.md

 `choices` ++"array"++

 A list of chat completion choices.
-Can be more than one if n is greater than
+Can be more than one if `n` is greater than `1`.

 ??? child "Show properties"